coq/coq/doc/sphinx/language/extensions/arguments-command.rst

   After that command, the expression :g:`(minus (S x) y)` is left untouched by :tacn:`simpl`, while :g:`(minus (S x) (S y))` is reduced to :g:`(minus x y)`.

-+ `simpl nomatch` indicates that a constant should not be unfolded if it would expose a `match` construct in the head position.
++ `simpl nomatch` indicates that a :term:`constant` should not be unfolded if it would expose a `match` construct in the head position.
 This affects the :tacn:`cbn`, :tacn:`simpl` and :tacn:`hnf` tactics.